 Greetings Dear Friends,

-I am honored to have this opportunity to share a few words on the subject of civility, a subject I believe from time to time requires some reflection.
-Indeed, among my colleagues any mention of the matter (often coming about during the course of our more vigorous conversations) raises a few proverbial eyebrows.
-But how shall the term itself be defined?
-Civility perhaps is a condition of thought and action.
-For some, civility is a fine veneer, a coating on the surface of social interaction, and perhaps only this and nothing more.
-For my purposes, and to provoke some reflection, I suggest this idea of the thin veneer be called the passive form of civility.
-Smile, share a few pleasantries, and continue on in the hope one will not be called upon for true action.
-For our discussion, the notion of civility may also hold a different meaning.
-For perhaps there is a more active form of civility, embodying the notion it is one's duty to embolden civilization.
-By embolden I mean to suggest undertaking the active effort to be always kind and caring and helpful.
-Such a task can be daunting or difficult when circumstances are challenging or not what we wish.
+I am honored to have this opportunity to share a few words on the subject of civility, a subject I believe from time to time requires some consideration.
+Indeed, among my friends and neighbors on The Farm any mention of the matter (often during the course of more vigorous conversations) raises a few proverbial eyebrows.
+But what exactly does the word civility mean?
+The words courtesy, dignity, and respect all convey a similar notion.
+Civility conditions our words and actions.
+Perhaps for some civility is a fine veneer, a mere coating on the surface of speech or manner, and perhaps only this and nothing more, the abiding by a convention and leaving it at that.
+To provoke some reflection, this idea of civility as a simple veneer I shall call the passive form.
+Smile, share a few pleasantries, and continue on with the expected course of things.
+Given this passive notion of civility we may also anticipate the existence of an active form, with this form embodying the notion it is one’s duty to actively embolden the hallmarks of what has historically been called civilization.
+By embolden I mean undertaking the active effort to be always kind, caring, and helpful.
+Active civility means to go beyond mere politeness or courtesy to go out of one’s way, to put in extra effort, or even to make sacrifices regarding one’s own preferences to help another.
+Such a task can be difficult when circumstances are challenging or not what we wish.

 So again, I ask the question, what is civility?
-I do not claim to have discovered a definitive answer to this question or even claim such an answer exists, but I do wish to provide an opportunity for the more philosophically inclined to reflect on the topic.
+I do not claim to have discovered a definitive answer or even claim such an answer exists, but I do wish to provide an opportunity for the more philosophically inclined to reflect upon the topic.
 What does it mean to you?
-And what example do you wish to offer?
-To embrace active civility as I have presented it may not be an easy road to choose, for it takes effort.
+What example do you wish to offer?
+To embrace active civility as I have presented it may not be an easy road to choose.
+It takes effort.
 And as I have found, such a road may come with resistance and occasionally, doubt, along with a fair number of mistakes along the way.
 Even so, as with many things difficult and requiring of effort, the rewards are always the greater.